pedbarbosa/docker-telegraf/README.md

 `INPUTS_REDIS_SERVERS` is set to `["tcp://redis:6379"]` by default.

+#### CloudWatch

+All `INPUTS_CLOUDWATCH_*` settings related to credentials are ignored since access keys may be passed using the standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+Its only possible to pull all metrics from the namespace, because `INPUTS_CLOUDWATCH_METRICS_*` settings are not supported.

 ## Example

-Assuming your InfluxDB is running in a container named `influxdb` and listening on the default port `8086` and you want to disable the Redis plugin you may execute the following command:
+Assuming your InfluxDB is running in a container named `influxdb`, listening on the default port `8086` and you want to only enable the Docker and StatsD plugin you may execute the following command:
 ```
 docker run -d --name telegraf \
     -e AGENT_OMIT_HOSTNAME=true \